 Most dosimetry certificate programs are offered as graduate or post-bachelor's certificates and last for 12 months.
 While a certificate is acceptable for employment in this field, it is best for students who already have a degree in radiation oncology or a related field or are currently certified radiation therapists.
 These programs require a bachelor's degree or the completion of a certain amount of college credits for admittance.
 Certification in radiation therapy may also be required for admittance.
-Students participate in clinical practicums and take courses such as:
+Students participate in clinical practicums and take lecture-based courses.

 Medical Dosimetry Bachelor's Degree Programs

 Medical dosimetry degree programs are rare at the baccalaureate level.
 When they are offered, they may be available as a track within a Bachelor of Science in Radiologic Sciences program or as a Bachelor of Science in Medical Dosimetry.
 Bachelor's degree completion programs are also available for students that have already earned some applicable college credit.

 Bachelor's degree programs for medical dosimetry are typically small.
 Most have a total student capacity of fewer than ten, although there are some programs with capacities over 30.
 Often, these are 1-year, full-time programs, following the completion of all prerequisite courses.
 In addition to clinical education, topics of study can include the physics of medical dosimetry and radiation treatment planning.